ministryofjustice/security-guidance/policies/privileged-user-guide.md

 - The password for a privileged user account must not be re-used for another privileged user account or a normal user account.
 - Privileged user passwords must be deleted along with the account when a privileged user leaves the MoJ or changes role.
 - Privileged user accounts on depreciated systems must be reviewed quarterly for breach as aging systems frequently cannot be, or are not, patched leaving them vulnerable to take over.
-- Multi Factor Authentication (MFA) must be used for privileged user accounts.
+- Multi Factor Authentication (MFA) must be used for privileged user accounts where possible.
 See the [Password Guide](password-creation-and-authentication-guide.md) for further details.
 - Privileged user accounts must only be used when carrying out administrative tasks such as creating new user accounts or implementing software updates.
 At all other times a normal user account must be used, e.g. for tasks such as searching the internet and reading emails.
 - Privileged users must not abuse the privileges they are given, such as circumventing controls put in place to protect the MoJ.